Note: This article is part of a series on how to write a great patent application.

 How to identify various parts of the drawings

 Patent applications use numbers to identify various parts of the drawings.

 The drawings and the written description of the patent application work together.
 To help the reader understand what they are reading, the text of the patent application refers to the drawings.
-When the text says legs, they understand that legs don’t refer to a person’s legs.
-Rather, when they see the figures and a tripod is shown, the reader understands that legs refer to the legs of the tripod.
+When the text says “legs 10,” the reader can look for the number 10 on the drawings and understand that the legs don’t refer to a person’s legs but rather the legs of the tripod.

 The patent writer can use other tools to identify various parts of the drawings as well.
-For example, they will use the following drafting markups.
+For example, they can use the following drafting markups: